wp-plugins/simple-membership/readme.txt

 https://simple-membership-plugin.com/

 == Changelog ==

+= 2.1.4 =
+- Improved the login authentication handler logic.
+- Fixed the restricted image icon URL.
+- Updated the restricted attachment icon to use a better one.

 = 2.1.3 =
 - Added a new feature to allow the members to delete their accounts.